Accredited official statistics

 • children under 16 years of age and in the lowest class of travel

-Figure 3: Total chargeable passengers in band A and B, for reduced and standard rate by financial quarter
+Figure 3: Total chargeable passengers by band and reduced or standard rate, by financial quarter

 Figure 3 demonstrates several trends for Air Passenger Duty receipts by band and rate in each quarter:

-• total passenger numbers for the financial years ending 2021 and 2022 are significantly lower than in previous years and the current financial year, due to the coronavirus (COVID-19) pandemic which also affected passenger numbers in quarter 4 of the financial year ending 2020.
-Numbers are now returning to pre-pandemic levels
+• total passenger numbers for the financial years ending 2021 and 2022 were significantly lower than in previous or subsequent years.
+This was due to the coronavirus (COVID-19) pandemic which also affected passenger numbers in quarter 4 of the financial year ending 2020.
+Numbers are now returning to close to pre-pandemic levels

-• total chargeable passenger numbers follow a strong quarterly pattern.
-They are highest in quarter 2 (July to September) and lower in quarter 3 and quarter 4 (October to March)
+• total chargeable passengers follows a strong quarterly pattern, it is highest in quarter 2 (July to September) and lower in quarter 3 and quarter 4 (October to March)